 Coaching is most useful in helping individuals and or couples help themselves or improve their relationships by changing feelings, thoughts, and or behaviors.
 You determine the nature and amount of change you wish to make.

 Benefits & Risks

 Most people experience improvement or resolution to the concerns that brought them to coaching with us, but of course, there are no guarantees, and there are some risks.
 For example, coaching could open up new levels of awareness that may cause discomfort.

 A person must be 18 years of age or older to consent for coaching by LDS hope and recovery.
-(Any under 18, a parent or legal guardian must provide a written consent for services.)
+(Any under 18, a parent or legal guardian must provide consent for services.)

 We understand that the information you share in coaching can be very personal and that you may not want it discussed with others without your authorization.
 By signing this Description of Services, you acknowledge that you have been informed of your rights regarding confidentiality.
-LDS Hope & Recovery will not release confidential information without a signed Authorization to Release Confidential Information form, unless such release is otherwise authorized or required by law.
+LDS Hope & Recovery will not release confidential information without your permission, unless such release is otherwise authorized or required by law.
 For example, the law may require us to disclose confidential information if there is reason to believe that a child or elder has been abused or neglected, or that you may be in danger of harming yourself or others.
 As a client of LDS hope and recovery you declare that you are free of suicidal thoughts.